 I found beauty in myself and my life - a beauty that was silenced until my strength brought it forward.
 Another thing happened: my brain began to create sounds to compensate for the loss.
 To fight the silence.

 Using my family’s super 8 archive - silent home movies - and my background in audio documentary production and sound art, I will produce this work with an experimental approach that brings forth my voice and the voices of family members.
 This film will also incorporate sound design that mimic the sounds I constantly hear because of the hearing loss.
 Silent Beauty will become a rich tapestry of sounds and voices that explores what my family went through and who helped me find healing in this process.

-Special thanks to Elizabeth Slater for guiding and supporting me through the process of coming forward to my family.
-Thanks to Shea Spampneto and Amanda Tonkovich for helping me understand trauma, loss, and my own experience.
-Thanks to Detective Knore for encouraging me to believe in my own strength.
+Special thanks to Elizabeth Slater, Shea Spampneto, Amanda Tonkovich, Stephanie M. Peña and Rebecca Pham for guiding me through the process of understanding trauma, loss, and my experience.
+Thanks to Detective Knore for encouraging me to believe in my strength and truth.